Interviews New Pieces Audio Art Docs Thin Air Media Bio Links Writings Blog Contact

 SIGHT UNSEEN

-Sight Unseen is a weekly, half hour arts program that speaks with contemporary artists of all different mediums about the ways in which they see the world and the fundamental aspects of the human condition they are trying to unravel through their work.
-Sight Unseen is unique in public radio in America and airs both in San Francisco and in London.
+Sight Unseen is a weekly, half hour arts program shedding light on the creative world through candid conversations with the artists of our time.
+Sight Unseen both in San Francisco and in London, on-line through ART ON AIR and is podcasted.
 Every week, it asks poignant questions and engages listeners in an intimate dialogue with the artist and themselves, observing the cultural context we live in.
 The program airs weekly on Fridays from noon to 12:30 p.m.
 PST on KALX in Berkeley at 90.7 FM and on Resonance FM in London on Sundays at 11:00 p.m.
-GMT.
+GMT and on-line at ART ON AIR

 To listen to a show, click the title of the show.